 I still want to dig up the 'Cheerfulness' and 'Yellow Cheerfulness' daffodils down by the mailbox, and divide those bulbs.
 They've been there since at least the mid-nineties, and are very crowded now.
 I think only one or two flowers of each sort bloomed from that clump this year.
 I'll take a look and see what daffodils are naturalized around here.

-After that, I lay down for a while.
+After planting and transplanting those bulbs and rhizomes, I lay down for a while.